Anoja Weerasinghe

-Paranapalliya Guruge Anoja Kanthi Siriwardena (Sinhala:අනොජා වීරසිංහ), popularly as Anoja Weerasinghe (born January 21, 1955), is an actress in Sri Lankan cinema, stage drama and television.
+Paranapalliya Guruge Anoja Kanthi Siriwardena (Sinhala:අනොජා වීරසිංහ), popularly known as Anoja Weerasinghe (born January 21, 1955), is an actress in Sri Lankan cinema, stage drama and television.
 One of the most respected film actresses in Sinhala cinema, Weerasinghe won the Golden Award at New Delhi Film Festival for her critics acclaimed movie Maldeniye Simion.

 Personal life

 Born on 21 January 1955 near Badulla, as the seventh of the 12 siblings in the family which includes seven daughters and five sons.
 Her father was Jeldeen Siriwardena and mother was Wijayasinghe Arachchige Seelavathi.
 Anoja had older siblings: Shanthi, Sunethra, Asoka, Sunil and Maya Damayanthi.
 Anura, Shiyan, Lekha, Sandhya, Sudath are younger brothers and sisters.

 After few years, the family moved to Monaragala due to many political disputes.
 Her father was a theatre actor who performed in stage dramas such as Barrister Hamu and Hingana Kolla.
 Her first marriage was celebrated in 1979 and lasted only for twelve years, where she married again to a plantation owner in 1991.

 With the failure of her second marriage, she faced a number of challenges where she went to commit suicide seven times.
 Once she swallowed a bunch of sleeping pills due to stress and depression.